 April - June 2020: Evaluation

-Full details about commissioning and events will be available on the Eyeview website at the appropriate time.
+Full details about commissioning and events is available on the Eyeview website.